brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 If you want to be more combat-focused but still have strong magical abilities, the War Cleric might be a better fit.
 Like all Clerics, you get access to powerful support and some attack spells, but as a War Cleric, you also gain the ability to strike with superhuman precision (or similarly bless your allies), which pairs really nicely with the Sharpshooter feat.
 With one attack per turn and martial weapon proficiency, that makes War Clerics a good candidate to use heavy crossbows.
 You can also add a few extra attacks per day (which are separate actions, so you don’t get caught loading your crossbow), add damage to all of your weapon attacks, and eventually gain resistance to all non-magical physical damage—something usually reserved for Barbarians.

 Clerics are full spellcasters and use Wisdom as their spellcasting stat.
 War Clerics get additional proficiencies in light, medium, and heavy armor, and simple and martial weapons.
 Archers pretty much require a Dexterity build, so your best bet is still light armor, but martial weapons proficiency opens up the possibility of longbows or heavy crossbows.
-Heavy crossbows in particular are a great fit because of the high damage die, but you don't get any of the pitfalls that typically come along with them as you only make one shot per turn.
+Heavy crossbows, in particular, are a great fit because of the high damage die, but you don't get any of the pitfalls that typically come along with them as you only make one shot per turn.
 If you plan to use a longbow or heavy crossbow, bear in mind that both of those are heavy weapons, which means that small races will have problems.

 **Party Roles**